dlannan/mini-keyboard/README.md

 ## Difference

-Im often using luajit to make tools and while attempting to use some of these tools with windows I ran into odd problems like lock-ups, suggestions to install some usb sdk and various other issues, while still having little success actually connecting and controlling the 12 key + 2 knob mini-keyboard I bought.
+Im often using luajit to make tools and while attempting to use some of the other tools with windows I ran into odd problems like lock-ups, suggestions to install some usb sdk and various other issues, while still having little success actually connecting and controlling the 12 key + 2 knob mini-keyboard I bought.

 Thus I decided to leverage libusb and luajit + ffi.